A Twenty-First-Century Bible

 To rearrange the narrative of the Bible into some sort of logical historical order; to merge together two or more versions of the same story; to provide explanatory comments interwoven into the text (in italics) – to help the reader understand the culture and thinking behind the events; to iron out some of the anomalies in the original text; to reinstate cultural aspects of biblical thinking, which have been obscured in modern translations; to retain, as much as possible, the full text of the Bible; and to use shorter sentences so that the narrative can be more easily read.

-The planned volumes are:
+The five volumes are:

 1. The Promised Land – from Abraham to Joshua;